 Surly Disc Trucker: This is the disc brake version of the venerable Long Haul Trucker, and that’s the only version we sell.
 The Trucker a classic long-distance tourer that makes an extraordinarily nice, stable, and comfortable commuting and city bike.
 Because it’s made for fully loaded touring, it’s a bit on the heavy side.

 Surly Straggler: This is essentially the disc-brake version of a Portland-streets institution, the Cross Check steel cyclocross bike.
 Cross Check makes for a versatile urban ride, and the only reason we’ve never carried it as that it didn’t have disc brakes.
 Enter the Straggler.
 Many of the same attributes as the Trucker, but several lbs. lighter.

 We now have an affordable ($675) but elegant stepthrough model with disc brakes: the Kona Coco is almost unique in the US bike market: it’s a mixte with disc brakes.

 Other bikes we like:

 We don’t usually keep the following in stock, but we like and frequently special-order them, often for custom builds.

 Soma Buena Vista: among the most graceful-looking steel frames made today.
 We custom build these to suit you, from the frame up.

 Soma Double Cross: double-butted chromoly cyclocross bike that cleans up very nicely.
 Frameset/custom builds only.

-Note: If we don’t carry what you’re looking for, we can still special order any bike available from Salsa, Surly, All-City, Norco, Spot, Raleigh, Tout Terrain, Van Dessel, Torker, Soma, or any of our other brands.
-In most cases, you get free shipping (to our store) and free assembly, while paying zero tax.
-Exceptions may apply.
+Note: If we don’t carry what you’re looking for, we can still special order any bike available from Kona, Salsa, Surly, All-City, Marin, Raleigh, Van Dessel, Torker, Soma, or any of our other brands.